Key Points

 Strategic Deployment Is Critical

 Early in my career, we started with SQDCM boards without SD.
 I try not to do this now.
 For our first 18 months, we struggled with the process.
 When we initiated SD, it seemed to tie everything together for our managers.
 It didn’t affect the direct labor employees simply because our initial SQDCM was floor-specific (because there was no strategic deployment).
 Note: Initial attempts at this process can be time-consuming for an organization.
-However, the planning becomes both easier and faster with experience.
+However, planning becomes both easier and faster with experience.

-2. Build a Gantt chart into the SD process.
+- Build a Gantt chart into the SD process.
 Many first- and second-year SD processes forget about timelines.
 Plants expect to hit goals in January when the projects aren’t even active until April.

-As shown in Figure 5, the goal of the SQDCM board isn’t the pretty green or red letters at the top, but rather the importance of driving problem solving.
-The focus should be on cause identification and solution implementation, not: are we red or green?
+As shown in Figure 5, the goal of the SQDCM board isn’t the pretty green or red letters at the top but rather the importance of driving problem-solving.
+The focus should be on cause identification and solution implementation, not “Are we red or green?”

 Gemba Walk

 Next to the Gemba walk!
 There are many, many ways to conduct the walk process.
-There can be different tiers, different frequencies of walk and different expectations of leaders.
+There can be different tiers, different walk frequencies, and different leaders’ expectations.
 This describes my way.
 To start, the highest level in the facility should be on the walk daily (what is often identified as the senior staff).
-Each department in the facility should also be represented (this is often beyond the senior staff).
-Strong walks are supported by leaders having team huddles to start the shift, before the walk.
-These are leaders and their hourly employees.

-The walk should start closest to the customer, just like board implementation.
-The walk works back until it ends at receiving (or sometimes sales/customer service/R&D).
-Green is acknowledged, but red is discussed.
-What was the problem, what caused it, what temporary countermeasure was used, what is the next step for a long-term C/M?
+What was the problem, what caused it, what temporary countermeasure was used, and what is the next step for a long-term C/M?
 The temporary C/M is often where teams stop in the process (if they determine anything at all).
 This displays a lack of Lean understanding.

-The challenge is to determine the long-term C/M. It is important to now note that the most critical part of the SQDCM board is not the pretty green or red letters, but rather the countermeasure sheet.
-This shows the actions to get the department (or facility or company) back to green.
 In addition, the lower information on the board often reflects trends over time.
 This, too, can be critical, to ensure departments aren’t chasing squirrels and missing the bigger picture.
 The focus should always be on the ideal state (defined as 1×1, on-demand, on-time, with perfect quality, safely created and delivered, at the best cost).

 There are two great concepts concerning this process.

-2. Jim Womack has the concept of go see, ask why, show respect – the embodiment of the management system at the SQDCM boards on the Gemba walk.
+- Jim Womack has the concept of go see, ask why, show respect – the embodiment of the management system at the SQDCM boards on the Gemba walk.

 Both drive the servant leadership/Socratic questioning philosophy for leaders – asking the right questions, not directing.
-So, are you linking your Gemba walk process, strategic deployment and SQDCM boards?
+So, are you linking your Gemba walk process, strategic deployment, and SQDCM boards?

 * Additional reading: Learn more about accountability processes in David Mann’s Creating a Lean Culture.